jollyjerr/knowledge/math/trigonometry/complex-numbers.md

 but the y axis is the imaginary value and the x axis is the real value.

-You can find the distance between two complex numbers by finding the distance between the real parts and imaginary parts independently and then using the pythagorean theory.
+You can find the distance between two complex numbers by finding the distance between the real parts and imaginary parts independently and then using the Pythagorean theory.

 Same with midpoints: find the midpoint of the real part and then the midpoint of the imaginary part.